sollecitom/software-product-development-blog/content/posts/2023/2023-12-04-walking-skeleton-scope.md

 - For the non-SSO option, you'll need MFA, email verification, password storage (Argon2 hashing or similar), and password reset.
 - You need to know when a user logs in the first time, when they log out, etc.
 - You should decide whether to accept email aliases e.g., somebody+something@gmail.com.
+- You should pick between delegated or mapped identity, for IDP federation cases.
+With delegated identity, the external IDP tells your IDP the identity of the user, and you take it at face value.
+With mapped identity, you map the identity in the external IDP in your own IDP.
+In any case, you should ensure that when an identity is removed from an external IDP, it also gets removed from your IDP.
 - You'll almost always want to either host an open-source solution like Keycloak, or to go with a managed service like Okta.

 ## Token management